-- Bicester, Oxfordshire; - Northstowe, Cambridgeshire; - Whyndyke Farm in Fylde, Lancashire; - Barton Park, Oxford; and - Halton Lea, Runcorn. - B.48 In terms of safeguarding vulnerable adults, housing has a strong role to play alongside social services, health, the police and other agencies.
-The Care Act 2014 set out a new safeguarding power and places a duty on local authorities to respond to safeguarding concerns by making enquiries as necessary to decide on whether, and what, action is needed. - B.49 From the April 1st 2013, Health and Wellbeing Boards (including Directors of Public Health) became statutory committees of local authorities.
-They are responsible for encouraging integrated working on health and wellbeing issues, including development of Joint Health and Wellbeing Strategies, and Joint Strategic Needs Assessments. - B.50 In August 2012 the Government published its Homelessness Strategy, Making every contact count: A joint approach to preventing homelessness.
-The Strategy focuses on prevention and identifies ten local challenges that need to be addressed by local authorities.
-These include having a Homelessness Strategy setting out a proactive approach; not placing any young person aged 16 or 17 in Bed and Breakfast accommodation; and not placing any families in Bed and Breakfast accommodation, except in an emergency and for no longer than six weeks. - B.51 In order to prevent and tackle homelessness and rough sleeping, a range of Government funding has been provided in recent years, including: - The Homelessness Prevention Funding, providing grants for local homelessness services; - The Homelessness Transition Fund, supporting 'No Second Night Out'; and - The Crisis Private Rented Sector Access Development Programme to help single homeless people find privately rented accommodation. - B.52 On 17th December 2015 the DCLG announced 'a radical new package of measures to help tackle homelessness and ensure that there is a strong safety net in place for the most vulnerable people in society'41.
-At the same time, the Communities and Local Government Committee announced a parliamentary inquiry into the causes of homelessness and the approaches taken by national and local government to prevent and tackle homelessness.
-Ministers are also set to consider the option of imposing a new legal 'duty to prevent' on local authorities. - B.53 The March 2016 Budget included a commitment of £100 million to build accommodation for rough sleepers; £10 million to fund new ways to prevent and reduce rough sleeping; and a £5 million increase to funding for the Rough
+Strategy focuses on prevention and identifies ten local challenges that need to be addressed by local authorities.
+These include having a Homelessness Strategy setting out a proactive approach; not placing any young person aged 16 or 17 in Bed and Breakfast accommodation; and not placing any families in Bed and Breakfast accommodation, except in an emergency and for no longer than six weeks.

+- B.59 In order to prevent and tackle homelessness and rough sleeping, a range of Government funding has been provided in recent years, including: - The Homelessness Prevention Fund, providing grants for local homelessness services; - The Homelessness Transition Fund, supporting 'No Second Night Out'; and - The Crisis Private Rented Sector Access Development Programme to help single homeless people find privately rented accommodation. - B.60 On 17th December 2015 the DCLG announced 'a radical new package of measures to help tackle homelessness and ensure that there is a strong safety net in place for the most vulnerable people in society.
+At the same time, the Communities and Local Government Committee announced a parliamentary inquiry into the causes of homelessness and the approaches taken by national and local government to prevent and tackle homelessness. - B.61 The March 2016 Budget included a commitment of £100 million to build accommodation for rough sleepers; £10 million to fund new ways to prevent and reduce rough sleeping; and a £5 million increase to funding for the Rough Sleeping Social Impact Bond.
+However, Ministers the imposition on local authorities of a new legal 'duty to prevent' was not included in the March Budget as expected. - B.62 The Conservative MP Bob Blackman tabled the Homelessness Reduction Bill in September 2017.
+It proposed the introduction of new duties on councils, including requiring them to provide emergency accommodation for 56 days for people with a local connection but not in priority need.
+Following negotiations, a new version of the Bill was published in October 2016.
+This does not include the above clause, which was considered would place too much pressure on local authorities and would be too costly.
+The central thrust of the Bill remains, however, which is to place duties on councils to take steps to prevent homelessness The Bill has been backed by Government and has progressed to its third reading in the House of Lords (23rd March 2017).

+National housing reviews

+- B.63 Over recent years a number of housing reviews have been undertaken to assess the housing situation and recommend ways in which it can be addressed. - B.64 In October 2014 the Lyons Housing Review was published.
+The review was commissioned by the Labour Party and identified that: